 London Natural History Museum

-The Natural History Museum in London is one of the most iconic places to visit in the city and it’s perfect for a family day out.
+The Natural History Museum in London is a one of the most iconic places to visit in the city and it’s perfect for a family day out.
 The museum takes you back through history all the way to the big bang.
 You can explore how different life forms came to be and how humans eventually evolved.
 There are life-size skeletons, models and stuffed animals to look at, as well as interactive displays so you can touch, hear and see these creatures.
-It’s a very visually appealing and well-curated museum, which makes it perfect for kids and parents alike.
+It’s a very visually appealing and well-curated museum, which makes it perfect for kids and parents alike and its a must see when in London.

 Contributed by Laura from What’s Hot?